netzkommune/Sylve/README.md

 kern.racct.enable=1
 ```

+> [!IMPORTANT]
-Please reboot your system after adding those entries to ensure that the services are started correctly and the kernel modules are loaded.
+> Please reboot your system after adding those entries to ensure that the
+> services are started correctly and the kernel modules are loaded.

 # Installation